Master Your Skill Gap Analysis Template

 |---|---|---|

-| Goal Alignment | Define the strategic business objectives that necessitate the analysis, often tied to digital transformation, new product launches, or compliance. | A clear "why" that ensures the analysis directly supports critical IT and business goals. |
+| Goal Alignment | Define the strategic business objectives that make the analysis necessary, which are often tied to digital transformation, new product launches, or regulatory compliance. | A clear "why" that ensures the analysis supports critical IT and business goals. |

-| Skill Identification | Pinpoint the specific technical and professional skills required for future success within various IT roles. | A detailed inventory of critical technical expertise (e.g., Python, Kubernetes, cloud security) and essential soft skills. |
+| Skill Identification | Pinpoint the specific technical and professional skills required for future success across various IT roles. | A detailed inventory of technical expertise such as Python, Kubernetes, and cloud security, alongside essential soft skills. |

-| Current Skill Assessment | Measure the existing proficiency levels across your IT workforce for identified skills. | An accurate baseline of your team's current technical capabilities and areas for development. |
+| Current Skill Assessment | Measure the existing proficiency levels across your IT workforce for identified skills using testing or manager reviews. | An accurate baseline of your team's current technical capabilities and areas for development. |

-| Gap Analysis & Action | Identify discrepancies between current and required skills and formulate a concrete development plan. | A strategic roadmap for targeted training, certification pursuits, hiring, or upskilling initiatives. |
+| Gap Analysis & Action | Identify the difference between current and required skills to formulate a specific development plan. | A strategic roadmap for targeted training, certification pursuits, new hiring, or upskilling initiatives. |

 Aligning Your Analysis with Strategic Business Goals